David-Zvekic/TokensVisible/README.md

 ## COMPATIBILITY

-For maximum compatability with other modules use the following settings:
+For maximum compatibility with other modules use the following settings:

 - Token Animate Speed : 10
 - Token Multivision   : Limited